ms-iot/content/en-US/Samples/WiFiConnector.md

 ### Required device capabiity

-Accessing the WiFi adapter from your code requires a device capability for WiFi devices added to the manifest.
+Accessing the Wi-Fi adapter from your code requires a device capability for WiFi devices added to the manifest.
 The `wifiControl` DeviceCapability is the one we need.
 So, we should add it to the AppX manifest, **Package.appxmanifest** file:

 **NOTE:** While you can add other capabilities directly by double clicking and opening the **Package.appxmanifest** file in the UI editor, the wifiControl can only be added via the XML editor (Right Click on the file -> Open with -> XML (Text) Editor) and adding the device capability below: